LITHUANIAN LITERATURE TODAY

 Yes, but what is it all about?

 After all these numbers and general remarks, one main question has to be asked.
 What do Lithuanians write (and read) about?
 An easy answer to this question would be to say that they are obsessed with their past.
 However, we have to make a long list of excuses and explanations.
-Ever since the Spring of Nations, they have never had a real chance to examine themselves and their past.
+Ever since around the time of the Spring of Nations, they have never had a real chance to examine themselves and their past.
 One occupation followed another, with just a couple of decades to catch their breath, so it is quite understandable that both a questioning of national identity and the evaluation of historical traumas and achievements are under way.
-In fact, several very strong non-fiction books have been written, such as those by the philosopher Nerija Putinaitė, the psychologist Danutė Gailienė, and the social and political scientist Ainė Ramonaitė and her team, to mention just a few.
+In fact, several very strong non-fiction books have been written, such as those by the historian Tomas Vaiseta, the philosopher Nerija Putinaitė, the psychologist Danutė Gailienė, and the social and political scientist Ainė Ramonaitė and her team, to mention just a few.
 They attempt to analyse these issues, based on research and data, and not just on impressions and memories.

 Likewise, innumerable memoirs are being produced, which in turn provoke debate, disputes and replies in other non-fiction books and memoirs.
 Communism is officially illegal in Lithuania, but in the broader Western context there has been no official evaluation or trials for crimes committed under communism, and so the trauma and the pain are still open wounds in a society that had to suffer under the regime.
 Literary writers have also tried to add their voices: with Marius Ivaškevičius deconstructing the life of a famous leader of the postwar freedom fighters; Renata Šerelytė attempting to fictionalise her own life, being born into a family of deportees in Siberia and then returning to grow up on a kolkhoz; and Sigitas Parulskis devising a story to trace how family memories impact on a modern character.
 Setting aside what is really a long and painful process of reconciliation, let us just briefly mention that many writers who began their careers under the Soviet regime have obtained a liminal identity, and need to account for their past and present allegiances, for their own sakes and for other people.